Associate Professor of Psychology

 Ph.D., Dartmouth College; M.S., Purdue University; B.A., University of Michigan

 My teaching style was influenced by strategies that my parents (an ex-marine and a parochial school teacher) used with me and my siblings while we were growing up.
 First, there was an emphasis on discipline.
 You kept doing something until you got it right.
 If you failed, you kept trying.
 There was no other option.
 This included everything from doing schoolwork to roasting marshmallows.
 Second, you learned to work together to do something better.
 For instance, when we harvested beans from the garden, one of us washed the beans, another snipped the bean ends, and a third cut the beans.
 Knives were used.
 We had to get along.
 Third, if you knew how to do something, teach it to someone else.
-Older siblings simplified complicated information to younger sibs (such as the art of making peanut butter and jelly sandwiches).
+Older siblings simplified complicated information to younger sibs (such as making peanut butter and jelly sandwiches).
 The younger sibs had to be disciplined to learn it (see the first point above).
 Early attempts at making peanut butter and jelly sandwiches were ugly, but edible.
-One of the sibs thought it was a good idea to add bologna and cheese to create a "turbo" sandwich.
+One of the sibs became creative and added bologna and cheese to create a "turbo" sandwich.
 This person remains in the minority but is now funded by the NSF for creative cutting-edge research.

 Students in my classes report that they are challenged, but learn a lot.
 To achieve this, I use a variety of active learning strategies for students to apply information that I introduce.
-In every class I teach, there is an emphasis on learning skills such as employing the Scientific Method to investigate a problem, reading graphs, presenting difficult information orally, effectively using technology, and simplifying complicated concepts through drawings.
-I would like to say that I am able to do all of this alone, but I am fortunate to have the help of excellent tutors and colleagues.
+In every class I teach, there is an emphasis on learning research process skills to better investigate a problem, read graphs, present difficult information orally, effectively use technology, and simplify complicated concepts through drawings.
+I would like to say that I am able to do all of this alone, but I am fortunate to have the help of excellent undergraduate and faculty colleagues.

 - PSYCH 1501: General Psychology